Bliksempie/fractured-world/chronicles/006-04-fragments-of-wisdom-australasia-and-surrounds.md

 **Earlygame**: A seismic chart salvaged from a solar station along the scar.

-> "The vibrations aren’t natural.
-They’re too… even.
+> "The vibrations aren't natural.
+They're too... even.
 Like something alive is humming from deep below."
 <!-- /fragment-meta -->

 <!-- fragment-meta